peacecwz/kordinator/docs/README.md

 # Kordinator

-Kordinator is a powerful Kotlin library designed to simplify communication between components in your application, leveraging the full potential of Kotlin Coroutines for asynchronous and non-blocking operations.
-Perfect for projects of any size, from small to enterprise-level, Kordinator introduces a robust way to manage command and event handling with dynamic dependency injection and support for interruptible behaviors, all while seamlessly integrating with Spring Boot 3.x
+Kordinator is a lightweight, flexible, and easy-to-use Kotlin library that provides advanced features for managing commands and queries in your application.
+It is designed to help you write clean, concise, and maintainable code by using native Kotlin coroutines and dynamic dependency injection.

 ## Features